Best Monitors for Mac for Remote Work in 2026

 4. BenQ PD2725U — Best for Dual-Computer Mac Setups

-The built-in KVM switch lets you connect two computers to one monitor and switch between them with a button press or hotkey, using one keyboard and one mouse.
-For remote workers who need to stay on a company Mac for work applications while keeping a personal machine available, a KVM-capable monitor eliminates a second display, second keyboard, and second mouse from the desk entirely.
+The BenQ PD2725U targets a specific scenario: running a company Mac alongside a personal machine, or managing Mac and Windows computers simultaneously at the same desk.
+The built-in KVM switch connects two computers to one monitor and switches between them with a button press, using one keyboard and one mouse.
+For remote workers maintaining two systems, this removes a second display, second keyboard, and second mouse from the desk entirely.

 5. Samsung ViewFinity S60UA 27” — Best Budget USB-C Mac Monitor